fbpx

 Construction Defect Claims: A Growing Concern

 One of the biggest challenges is the rise in construction defect claims.
-These claims arise from defects like leaky plumbing, foundation cracks, and mold.
+These claims often involve physical failures like leaky plumbing, foundation cracks, and mold, but they can also stem from a “failure to perform” in relation to new sustainable building standards.

-“Claims are often filed right up against the deadline set by the statute of repose, which can be as far out as 10 years from the project’s completion,” Posa explained.
+“Claims are often filed right up against the deadline set by the statute of repose, which can be as far out as 10 years from the project’s completion,” explains industry specialists.

-Factors contributing to this increase include the $1.2 trillion Infrastructure Investment and Jobs Act passed in 2021 and the surge in high-end custom house projects valued at $10 million to $15 million.
+Factors contributing to this increase include the massive federal investment in national infrastructure and a notable surge in high-end custom residential projects valued at $10 million to $15 million.

 What Factors are Triggering Construction Defect Claims?

-1. Municipality Claims: There’s been a notable rise in claims linked to the allocation of infrastructure bill funds, especially in states like Texas.
+1. Municipality Claims: There’s been a notable rise in claims linked to the allocation of large-scale infrastructure funds.
+As cities expand, the pressure to complete projects quickly can lead to oversight errors.

-3. Project Delays and Abandonment: Factors like mechanical liens, payment failures, and rising adjustable interest rates contribute to claims.
-Abandoned projects often lead to defect claims against general contractors.
+3. Project Delays and Abandonment: Factors like mechanical liens and rising interest rates contribute to claims.
+Abandoned projects often lead to complex defect litigation against general contractors.

 How Are Nuclear Verdicts Impacting the Industry?